Berish-Organization/berish-linq/README.md

 ```
 ## `average`

 > Computes the average of a sequence of numeric values.
-Can be using with the **selectFunc** to check for contain elements from a sequence by mapped values.
+Can be using with the **selectFunc** to average elements from a sequence by mapped values.
+Can be using with the **whereFunc** to filter elements from a sequence by specified condition.

 Syntax: `public  average(selectFunc?:  CallbackType<T, number>, whereFunc?:  CallbackType<T, boolean>):  number`